checkly/docs.checklyhq.com/site/content/docs/cli/using-constructs.md

 If your project uses ECMAScript modules files, you can specify `type: "module"` in your `package.json` file or use `.mjs` file extensions.
 ECMAScript modules files can be used to create resources or as check's script dependencies.

 > Note that `__dirname` and `__filename` don't exist in ECMAScript so you have to adapt your setup/teardown script references using relative paths.
-> Also, as the setup/teardown script dependencies are run in a sandboxed environment, you must use CommonJS (or TypeScript project) for all the second-level dependencies for API and Browser checks.
+> Also, as the setup/teardown script dependencies are run under a sandboxed environment, you must use CommonJS (or TypeScript project) for all the second-level dependencies for API and Browser checks.

 #### Example using top-level `await` supported in ECMAScript